Ahmedabad-Varanasi City Sabarmati Express

-The 19167 / 19168 Sabarmati Express is an express train which connects the city of Ahmedabad in the western state of Gujarat to Varanasi city in the northern state of Uttar Pradesh through Jhansi.
+The 19167 / 19168 Ahmedabad-Varanasi Sabarmati Express is an express train which connects the city of Ahmedabad in the western state of Gujarat to Varanasi city in the northern state of Uttar Pradesh through Jhansi.
 The train may take up to two days to complete the journey.
-It travels through Uttar Pradesh, Madhya Pradesh & Gujarat.
+It travels through Uttar Pradesh, Madhya Pradesh and Gujarat.

 History

 On 27 February 2002, the train was stopped outside Godhra Junction railway station because of the emergency chain being pulled.
 The train was then attacked.

-58 Hindu pilgrims who were returning from the holy city of Ayodhya, were trapped and killed in the burning train.
-That incident is perceived as the trigger for the widespread 2002 Gujarat riots that followed in Godhra as well as the rest of Gujarat in which more than a thousand individuals died, thousands more were rendered homeless and property worth hundreds of crores was lost.
+Fifty-nine Hindu pilgrims who were returning from the holy city of Ayodhya, were trapped and killed in the burning train.
+The incident is perceived as the trigger for the widespread 2002 Gujarat riots.